kymry/Fake-News-Network-Modeling/README.md

-# Fake news project

-Project to see how Fake News spread in an epidemic model and see if we can combat them.
+# A machine learning model based on epidemic models to simulate the spread of fake news over a social media network

+Fake news is wide-spread and is a threat to democracy and truth worldwide.
+In order to effectively combat fake news, it is essential to understand how the fake news spread over a network.
+The goal of this project is to learn the parameters of a machine learning model to accurately simulation the spread of fake news.

+final_results.Pdf contains our methodology, data, results and analysis.

 # Authors
+	- Kymry Burwell
 	- Carolina Jorge
-	- Kymry Burwell
 	- Laura Cebollero

-# License

-See LICENSE.